Mixing Paganism with Christianity

 The altar that was used for the service had a statue of Buddha on top of the Tabernacle (an ornate container for consecrated bread).
 Catholics believe that consecrated bread is literally the body, blood, soul, and divinity of Jesus Christ.
 Putting a statue of Buddha on top of the Tabernacle is, in effect, elevating paganism above Jesus Christ.
 (A picture is online.)
 [Note 2]

 In 2002, the Pope convened another multi-faith service in Assisi.
 Leaders of pagan religions participated in the service.
-[This article may still be online at CNN]

 The Pope met with a Buddhist patriarch and told him: “Buddhism is a religion of salvation.”
 [Note 4]

 The Pope visited Benin.
 He apologized for the fact that westerners have rejected African religions, including voodoo.
 [Note 5]